HarmoWatch/ngx-redux-core/README.md

 # [WIP] ngx-redux

-Hey there, the package is still work in progress, but there are no more major changes planned.
-So the package is ready to use now, but please [check the open the open tasks](https://github.com/HarmoWatch/ngx-redux/projects/1).
+Hey there, the package is still work in progress, please [check the open tasks](https://github.com/HarmoWatch/ngx-redux/projects/1).

 ## Decorator driven redux integration for Angular 2+